SandwichGouda/Data/README.md

 - For this, just put your public key in the settings on the website where the GitHub repo is (it could be GitHub (github.com), or git/gitlab/gitea.yourcompany.com, ...).
 - Then, if you have writing rights on the repo, you should be able to push.

+### Git Remote SSH and workflow

+- Use the VSCode Git remote SSH server to remotely code
+- Then use the following command to get the uncommitted changes on the local machine :
+  * `ssh ppdevback 'cd  ~/project-path-apis/ && git diff --name-only develop && git ls-files --others --exclude-standard' | while read file; do    mkdir -p "$(dirname "./$file")" ;   scp ppdevback:~/project-path-apis/"$file" "./$file" ; done`

 ### Git CICD

 #### GitHub Actions